binsalsager/ROS2-Learning-Journal/README.md

 Design Patterns

+Phase 2: Building the R&D Lab

 📝 Entry Date: 2025-09-10
 Today's Focus: Deep dive into the fundamentals of a ROS 2 Publisher node.

 🧠 1.
 Core Concepts (The Physics)
-Class: The blueprint or schematic.
+Class: The blueprint or schematic (e.g., a robot's CAD design).
 It defines what an object is and what it can do.

-Object (Instance): The actual, working thing built from the blueprint.
+Object (Instance): The actual, working thing built from the blueprint (e.g., a specific robot built from the design).
 It has its own independent variables and state.

 Node: A single, running ROS 2 program.
 In code, it's an object created from a Node class.